-Powys Teaching Health Board

-Aneurin Bevan University Health Board
+Powys Teaching Health Board Monmouthshire Aneurin Bevan University Health Board Powys

-Powys

-Powys

-- Wastewater signal in the region has increased in the last four weeks. - Compared with last week, the signal has increased across the region. - The high signal level indicator was triggered at Talgarth during the last reporting period.
-Also, the rapid increase indicator was triggered at Builth Wells, Monmouth (Wyesham) and Talgarth.
-Also, the increasing signal level indicator was triggered at Llandrindod Wells and Monmouth (Wyesham). - There was one sample missing from each of Builth Wells, Llandrindod Wells and Monmouth (Wyesham), and two samples missing from Talgarth.
+- Wastewater signal in the region has increased over the last four weeks. - Compared with last week, the signal has increased across the region.
+However, the signal decreased at Talgarth. - No indicators were triggered during the last reporting period. - There was one sample from Builth Wells with a SARS-CoV-2 concentration below the LOD.
+Also, there was one sample missing from each of the sites in the region.